Skip to main content

 Pro Hac Vice Information

-Beginning Jan.
-1, 2011, out-of-state attorneys seeking permission to appear pro hac vice in an Ohio proceeding must first register with the Supreme Court Office of Bar Admissions.
-Online pro hac vice registration is available.
+As of Jan.
+1, 2011, out-of-state attorneys seeking permission to appear pro hac vice in an Ohio proceeding must first register with the Supreme Court of Ohio’s Office of Bar Admissions pursuant to Gov. Bar R. XII.
+Registration must be completed using the online pro hac vice (“PHV”) portal, and payment of the $500 registration fee and Affidavit of Applicant are due at the time of submission.

-If the out-of-state attorney receives permission to appear pro hac vice in an Ohio proceeding, the attorney must notify the Office of Bar Admissions by filing a Notice of Permission to Appear Pro Hac Vice through the online registration system and uploading a timestamped copy of the court granting their appearance.
+If the attorney receives permission to appear in an Ohio proceeding, they must notify the Office of Bar Admissions within thirty (30) days by filing a Notice of Permission to Appear Pro Hac Vice in the online PHV portal and uploading a timestamped copy of the court order granting their appearance.
+The attorney has an ongoing obligation to keep their PHV account updated with accurate case information.

 Resources